Startups should not use react if they want to be acquired

 Bottom line:

 Open Source is not a “quid pro quo” trade.
 Open Source is about creating communities to build better software together.
 It should never be used as a marketplace to exchange rights.
-If you’re building a startup, I’m assuming you — and your investors — are hoping to land a million-dollar worth exit at some point, right?

 You want to keep your door open to all acquirers, especially the large ones: Apple, Microsoft, Google, Amazon, etc.